FatemehJabbari/FatemehJabbari/README.md

 ## 💫 About Me

 👋 Hi, I’m **Fatemeh Jabbari**, a Front-End Developer passionate about crafting modern, responsive, and accessible web applications.
-I specialize in HTML, CSS, and JavaScript (ES6+), with a strong focus on clean code, modular components, and user-centered design.
-My approach is guided by performance optimization, UX best practices, and attention to accessibility standards. 🌱 Constantly learning and exploring new technologies, I’m open to collaborations on innovative projects and contributions to open-source communities.
+👩‍💻I specialize in HTML, CSS, and JavaScript (ES6+), with a strong focus on clean code, modular components, and user-centered design.
+My approach is guided by performance optimization, UX best practices, and attention to accessibility standards.
+🌱 Constantly learning and exploring new technologies, I’m open to collaborations on innovative projects and contributions to open-source communities.

 ---